 Algorithms are at the heart of machine learning, and there are many of them.
 These include the following, but are not limited to:

 This is only a very small selection of the available algorithms; each have their own pros and cons, and you need to select the right tool for the task at hand.
 For example, some may work better than others for larger datasets than others.
 Some may consume more memory than others thereby increasing the time it takes for the algorithm to process your dataset.

-Microsoft provide detailed explanations of their machine learning algorithms and provide information with regards to:
+Microsoft provides detailed explanations of their machine learning algorithms and provide information with regards to: